coding-zorro/book-summaries/cloud-strategy.md

 Developers code -> IT Engineers run software -> Product owners create new features<br>
 This loop should spin faster to create value at a fast rate.
 The EA should work outside the loop and create a two way connection between this loop and other stakeholders such as Business, Cloud Providers and IT Stakeholders.

+## Moving to the Cloud

+Reasons for moving to the cloud -
+- Cost - This can be an advantage only when the elastic pricing is used along with transparency and automation.
+- Uptime
+- Scalability
+- Performance
+- Velocity
+- Security
+- Insight
+- Transparency

+Organizations should take an application centric view on their cloud strategy, instead of a infrastructure point of view.
+The application centric view focuses on speeding up software delivery, through increased automation.
+Carrying the existing processes and systems into the cloud will get you another data center, but not a cloud and that doesn't make a mark.

+*Running other's software is a bad deal* due to the following reasons -
+- You pay for the hardware
+- Installation is cumbersome
+- If something breaks, you're guilty until proven innocent
+- You can't make changes when you need them
+The alternative is Software as a Service where the vendor runs the applications for you.

+Consider the following recurring themes in the cloud strategy -
+- Onboarding
+- Hybrid clouds
+- Virtual Private Cloud
+- Legacy or Monolithic Applications
+- Cost recovery

+NIST published a useful definition of cloud computing listed below -
+- On demand self-service
+- Broad network access
+- Resource pooling
+- Rapid Elasticity
+- Measured Service

+A few considerations for Enterprise Cloud -
+- Calibrate expectations - Carrying your enterprise baggage to the cloud won't transform anything
+- Bring the cloud to you - Bring elements of the cloud operating model to your environment
+- Measurable goals - Establish clear goals for the cloud migration and be clear why you are going to the cloud
+- Segmentation - Some parts of the applications can go straight to the cloud.

+### Phases of Cloud Migration

+**Planning and Staffing**<br>
+A checklist prior to the migration-
+- Size up the migration
+- Clarify the motivations and goals
+- Define success and metrics
+- Get stakeholder buy-in

+The following are the critical roles for a cloud migration -
+- Executive sponsor - who gets budgets and resources
+- Chief Architect - Mmkes key technology decisions and goals
+- Program Manager - handles communication and schedule

+Responsibilities of a Program Manager -
+- Keeping track of the migration schedule and deliverables
+- Applying influence where needed to get the execution going across various teams
+- Coordinating the flow of information between various parties
+- Publishing regular updates on the migration progress
+- Highlighting risks and important decision points to the executive sponsor and chief architect

+**Execution**<br>
+- Discovery - Gathering information about the existing environment
+- Automation and Federation
+    - Automation involves building software to provision, deploy, and verify components in the new environment.
+    - Federated Execution - Greater responsibility to individual teams, giving them the freedom on how to deliver the migration outcomes.
+This won't work for teams don't manage their own infrastructure
+- Training - Teams should be sufficiently trained for the new environment

+**Validation**<br>
+Classification of validations -
+- Environment validation - stress test the environment whether it meets the performance and scale expectations
+- Cost validation - Benchmark the actual cost of operations against the projected cost
+- Business Goals validation - Validate business goals such as improved security, agility and availability

+### Plotting the Execution
+The migration can be done in two directions -
+- Up - This is same as modernizing the application
+- Out - This is migrating the application or its components to the cloud

+The execution or migration should be a combination of both directions.
+The modernization can occur along multiple dimensions:
+- Platform(Iaas -> PaaS --> FaaS)
+- Structure(Monolith -> Microservices)
+- Deployment(Manual -> Automated)

+The decision model of bucketizing for applications -
+- Applications that you didn't build(commercial applications)
+- Applications that someone built for you(System integrations)
+- Applications built in-house

+Beware of proxy metrics such as number of applications  or servers migrated.
+Instead focus on metrics which indicate value.